swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 The result is a frictionless, personalized activation experience that issuers can launch through channels they already own — with no new integration required.

  ## Use Case Example
-1. The Issuer builds a campaign in their Customer Data Platform (CDP) and builds a Cardholder Targets Dataset.
+1. The Issuer builds a campaign in their Customer Data Platform (CDP) with a Cardholder Targets Dataset.
 3. Issuer specifies and provisions card-on-file datasets into the secure Strivve PCI-DSS compliant platform via the CardSavr API.
 After the information is securely stored, the API will return a unique Cardholder target URL for each Cardholder data record.
 3. The resulting URLs are imported into the CDP solution by the Issuer where the URL is embedded into the Issuer’s Card-on-File marketing campaign as a primary call-to-action.
 4. Each link would represent the entry point for a personal card-on-file flow provided by CardUpdatr.